 James Rhodes spoke at the OBA on April 1, 2011 on "Tax Compliance and Derivative Assessments".

-© Miller Thomson LLP, 2013.
-All Rights Reserved.
-All Intellectual Property Rights including copyright in this publication are owned by Miller Thomson LLP.
+© 2016 Miller Thomson LLP.
 This publication may be reproduced and distributed in its entirety provided no alterations are made to the form or content.
-Any other form of reproduction or distribution requires the prior written consent of Miller Thomson LLP which may be requested from the Editor(s).
+Any other form of reproduction or distribution requires the prior written consent of Miller Thomson LLP which may be requested by contacting email@example.com.